Some hard-hit areas restrict testing as coronavirus death toll grows in the US - KEYT | KCOY

 Cases climb as more people are tested

-Numbers have soared as testing became more available, with at least 25,740 confirmed cases as of Saturday evening.
+Numbers have soared as testing became more available, with at least 26,039 confirmed cases as of Sunday morning.

 More than 195,000 Americans have been tested, Vice President Mike Pence told reporters.
 That total does not include county hospitals or health care labs, the vice president said.